October 23, 2024

 By: Jenny Veloz, Julie Kronick, & Robert Guttersohn

 Safe, healthy housing should be available to all children and families.
 As advocates for New York’s children, we influence policy and investment decisions that impact health and housing for families, and one place these areas overlap is in lead poisoning prevention.
-That’s why in honor of National Lead Poisoning Prevention Week, October 20 – 26, we are highlighting advocacy around child lead poisoning through a mapping tool published for the New York City Coalition to End Lead Poisoning (NYCCELP), a coalition of advocates, doctors, and lawyers, and through coalition led actions that have impacted child health and housing standards.
+That’s why in honor of National Lead Poisoning Prevention Week, which took place October 20-26, we are highlighting advocacy around child lead poisoning through a mapping tool published for the New York City Coalition to End Lead Poisoning (NYCCELP), a coalition of advocates, doctors, and lawyers, and through coalition led actions that have impacted child health and housing standards.

 Last summer a package of lead poisoning prevention bills passed in the City Council that were pushed forward by the combined efforts of the council and NYCCELP, of which CCC is an active member.
 Collectively, these bills help the city get closer to eliminating childhood lead poisoning by enhancing prevention and enforcement of current lead laws.